joinednode/joinednode-blog/_posts/2015-10-30-multi-tenant.md

 4. The code of the JavaScript function to run itself is passed in the payload of the HTTPS POST request.

-5. The call to Joined Node is authenticated using your own webtask token.
+5. The call to Joined Node is authenticated using your own webrecipe token.

 6. Using Joined Node to execute untrusted code in a secure and isolated way was the primary motivation for this technology, and this is how we are using it internally at Flybase.
-Joined Node Tasks solve the difficult problem of running untrusted code in a multi-tenant system and let you spend more time on the logic of your application.
+Joined Node Recipes solve the difficult problem of running untrusted code in a multi-tenant system and let you spend more time on the logic of your application.